hertogp/iptable/_readme.md

 for k,v in pairs(ipt) do ... end               -- iterate across k,v-pairs
 for k,v in ipt:more(prefix [,true]) ... end    -- iterate across more specifics
 for k,v in ipt:less(prefix [,true]) ... end    -- iterate across less specifics
-for k,v in ipt:masks(prefix [,true]) ... end   -- iterate across masks used
+for k,v in ipt:masks(af) ... end               -- iterate across masks used in af
 for k,g in ipt:merge(af) ... end               -- iterate supernets & constituents
 for rdx in ipt:radixes(af [,true]) ... end     -- dumps all radix nodes in tree

--- note: use `true` as 2nd (optional boolean) argument to:
+-- note:
---> include search `prefix` itself in search results if found, or --> to also dump the radix nodes from the (separate) radix mask tree
+--  o more/less exclude `prefix` from search results, unless 2nd arg is true --> o radixes exclude mask nodes from iteration, unless 2nd arg is true
 ```